 Convex compostable packaging is helping Loving Earth sustainably support indigenous communities and the environment.

-Loving Earth adopted Convex Econic® packaging in 2014 to help ensure the eco-friendliness and freshness of their raw organic superfood bars.
-The Melbourne-based company is now using Econic to wrap their signature Raw Chocolate range, which was rebranded in 2015.
+Loving Earth adopted Convex Econic packaging in 2014 to help ensure the eco-friendliness and freshness of their organic chocolates.
+The Melbourne-based company is now using Econic to wrap their signature 30g Chocolate LUV hearts range, which was rebranded in 2015.

 Loving Earth founder and managing director Scott Fry says, “Collaborating with indigenous growers is core to our philosophy.
 A further key element is our commitment to sourcing sustainable packaging.”